cosmos/relayer/docs/create-path-across-chain.md

 # Create Path Across Chains

-In our "Relaying Packets Across Chains" example, we set up the relayer to relay between Cosmoshub and Osmois.
+In our "Relaying Packets Across Chains" example, we set up the relayer to relay between Cosmoshub and Osmosis.
 Since those two chains already have a path opened between them, we will use two mock chains: ibc-0 and ibc-1.

-1. Add basic path info to config.
+1. **Add basic path info to config.**

     ```shell
     # rly paths new [src-chain-id] [dst-chain-id] [path-name]